telliott99/MyMath/series/series-tests.rst

 Use the integral test when the series involves both :math:`1/n` and :math:`\ln(n)`.

-If we know a function :math:`f(x)` which produces the individual terms in the series and we can integrate it:
+If the individual terms in the series :math:`a_n` are decreasing, and we know a function :math:`f(x)` which produces those terms in the series at :math:`f(n)`, and we can integrate it:

 .. math::